Three Business Trends to Watch in 2019

-1. Mergers and acquisitions will be strong as Baby Boomers continue to retire.
+Trend 1: Mergers and acquisitions will be strong as Baby Boomers continue to retire.

 For businesses looking to grow by expanding a business line or offering complementary products, mergers and acquisitions (M&A) are an attractive option.
 Roughly 10,000 Baby Boomers turn 65 each day, and a recent survey by SunTrust found that 33 percent of Baby Boomer business owners expect to transition the ownership of their business in the next five years.
 For some, that’s selling to a family member, transitioning to an employee stock ownership plan (ESOP), or selling to a friendly competitor.
-With these stats in play, plus the strong market conditions we’re in, I think we’ll see even more businesses being sold in 2019.
+With these stats in play, plus the strong market conditions we’re in, I think we’ll see a trend of even more businesses being sold in 2019.

 For business owners – One of the best ways to grow your business quickly is to be open to buying others.
 However, this takes thoughtful consideration.
 For businesses new to acquisitions you can lean on your business accountant and commercial banker for advice; they have likely been a party to many of these transactions and can help you sort through the historical performance of the company as well as project future cash flow potential with the new ownership in place.
 You’ll also want to equip yourself with an experienced M&A attorney, the dollars spent here getting thorough agreements in place, will be worth protecting your investment post-acquisition.

-2. Businesses will adapt to 2018 market changes and tariffs.
+Trend 2: Businesses will adapt to 2018 market changes and tariffs.

 Businesses in all sorts of industries have started to feel the effects of 2018’s tariff activities.
 Particularly in the manufacturing or ag economies, this is manifesting as increased costs of goods and driving product costs up.
 There’s uncertainty – and to some degree, fear – about how long this will last and what’s coming next.
 We’re just at the tip of the iceberg in a sense, not yet knowing how other countries will retaliate to the U.S. I think we’ll see businesses adapting in how they manage their cash flow, working capital needs and, ultimately, how they adjust prices and renegotiate contracts with their customers.